 We found 4 internists who accept Humana Bronze 6450/HMO Premier near Lake City, FL.

-Dr. J. Trott's medical specialty is general internal medicine.
-He attended medical school at Meharry Medical College.
-Dr. Trott has received a 3.0 out of 5 star rating by his patients.
-He is in-network for several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze.
+Dr. J. Trott specializes in general internal medicine and practices in Lake City, FL.
+His patients gave him an average rating of 3.0 out of 5 stars.
+Dr. Trott is in-network for several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze.
+He graduated from Meharry Medical College.

-Dr. Tohmina Begum sees patients in Lake City, FL.
-Her medical specialty is general internal medicine.
-She is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
+Dr. Tohmina Begum is a Lake City, FL physician who specializes in general internal medicine.
+She is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and more.

 Conditions / Treatments